tymscar/Unsplash-Random-Wallpaper-Setter/README.md

 #Linux/BSD

-* There is a dependency required for Linux/BSD adn that is `feh` .
+* There is a dependency required for Linux/BSD and that is `feh` .
 Use your package manager of choice to download it.

 * To get the script running you need to `git clone https://github.com/tymscar/Unsplash-Random-Wallpaper-Setter` as in the mac version, `cd` into the folder and `chmod +x linux.sh`.
 This will make the script executable.
 To run the script in the background use the `./linux.sh & disown` command.